stevenaeola/progblack_21_22/assignment_1/README.md

 ## Dynamic web site

-- CHoose any application domain as long as it includes at least two kinds of entity e.g.
+- Choose any application domain as long as it includes at least two kinds of entity e.g.
   - pictures
   - people
   - places